 These Acts have greatly affected claims for damages in personal injury cases that do not involve transport accidents, work injuries, or other injuries as specified.

 The Wrongs Act gives protection from claims for damages for personal injury to ‘good Samaritans’ helping at emergencies or accidents, volunteers providing services for community work and donors of food (pts VIA, IX, VIB).
-However, some exceptions A document that sets out what a person wants to happen to their money and other property after they die. apply to those cases.
+However, some exceptions will apply to those cases.

 Also, the making of an apology or a waiver or reduction of fees cannot be an admission of liability or poor performance in civil proceedings (pt IIC).
 This provision will be particularly relevant in cases involving professionals such as doctors or lawyers.
-In considering a claim for damages, a An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. can also take into account whether a A person who begins a civil action against another person. was intoxicated by drugs or alcohol voluntarily consumed, as well as whether the plaintiff was engaged in illegal activity (pt IIB).
+In considering a claim for damages, a court can also take into account whether a plaintiff was intoxicated by drugs or alcohol voluntarily consumed, as well as whether the plaintiff was engaged in illegal activity (pt IIB).

 Organisational sexual abuse